Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of The Spectral Function and the Excitation Spectrum

 From the figures, we see that there always exists one peak in both cases for a given momentum and the strength of interaction and that the peak is broadened by the dissipation.
 This broadening indicates a finite lifetime of quasiparticles in the system.
 This spectral function shows distinct behavior in the weak-dissipation and weak-interaction limits.
 Since the spectral function can be measured in the state-of-the-art experimental platform \citep{Brown2020,PhysRevB.97.125117,Bismut2012}, it can be used to experimentally test our results.

-Finally, we examine the stability of the dissipative BEC with dipolar interactions.
+We examine the stability of the dissipative BEC with dipolar interactions.
 A BEC is unstable when one of the imaginary part of the spectra $\omega_{1,2}$ is positive.
-For the spectra \eqref{eq:Bogoliubov_spectrum}, they most likely become unstable for the angle $\theta_{\bm{k}}=\pi/2$, where the spectrums can be rewritten as
+For the spectra \eqref{eq:Bogoliubov_spectrum}, they most likely become unstable for the angle $\theta_{\bm{k}}=\pi/2$, where the spectra can be rewritten as

 where $V_{dd}:=8\pi c_{dd}/3$.
-When there is no dipolar interaction, the imaginary part of $\omega_1$ will become positive if $|U_R|>\sqrt{3}\gamma$, where the condensate is unstable \cite{Ce2022}.
-If we fix the strength of dipolar interaction, the system becomes unstable when $|U_R|>\sqrt{3}\gamma-V_{dd}$.
-If we fix the strength of contact interaction, the system becomes unstable when
+The system becomes unstable if the imaginary part of $\omega_1$ is positive.
+From Eq. \eqref{eq:omega12}, we can see that the system becomes unstable when

 for $U_R>0$.
-Thus, the dissipation helps stablize the condensate since the dissipation leads to an effective repulsive interaction, as seen from the Fig. 1 of the main text.
+Thus, the dissipation helps stablize the condensate since the dissipation leads to an effective repulsive interaction.